SJAljawhary/reading-notes/class07.md

 ![properties and methods](https://image.slidesharecdn.com/3-190411103558/95/31-javascript-objectsdom-42-638.jpg?cb=1554980657)

 ![differences](https://image.slidesharecdn.com/013browserobjectmodel-190503092234/95/javascript-chapter-13-browser-object-modelbom-4-638.jpg?cb=1556875428)

+The topmost object in the Document Object Model (or DOM) is the document object.
+It represents the web page loaded into the current browser window or tab.

 ### Global javascript model
 The global model don't form a single model , they are a group of individual objects that relate to different parts of the javascript language.